MacuPrime is made from simple ingredients found in nature, called carotenoids.

 An expert team of scientists, led by Prof John Nolan, at Waterford Institute of Technology have discovered that three plant pigments found in fruit and vegetables known as carotenoids, protect the eye’s macula.

-The MacuPrime formulation was tested in all of their clinical trials on patients with both healthy eyes and those suffering with Age-related Macular Degeneration.
-It was found to restore macular pigment to normal levels, resulting in enhanced vision and aid in the prevention of age-related macular degeneration.
+The MacuPrime formulation was tested in all of the WIT clinical trials on patients with both healthy eyes and those suffering with Age-related Macular Degeneration.
+It was found to restore macular pigment to optimal levels, resulting in enhanced visual function and it also helped in the prevention of Age-related Macular Degeneration.

 What is a carotenoid?

 A carotenoid is a plant pigment found in rainbow fruits and green leafy vegetables that are also present in your retina at the back of your eye.

 These pigments are responsible for the bright red, yellow and orange colours in many fruits and vegetables.
 They are found in high concentrations in green leafy vegetables such as spinach, kale and broccoli and are recognised as having strong anti-oxidant properties.

 Our bodies can’t produce carotenoids so the only way to get them is through the foods we eat and from carotenoid supplements, such as MacuPrime.